We All Have Mental Health!

 An important part of what “mental health looks like at the Y” is our daily interactions with each other.
 We encourage our staff when talking with each other, and our members to connect in meaningful ways.
 One of the simplest ways we do this is by asking, “How are you?” in a genuine way and providing a genuine response.
 This opens space for us to talk about what may be going really well in our lives or what we might be struggling with and allows for us to provide support or ask for help.

-The Y is dedicated to improving the mental health of not only our staff and members, but also of our community.
-We are happy to work with other community non-profits and for-profits on bettering the mental health of our community, getting individuals connected to resources and providing education and programing.
-If you’re a community partner looking to connect, please reach out to Katie Premke, Mental Health Manager at [email protected]
+The Y is dedicated to improving the mental health of not only our staff and members but also of our community.
+We are happy to work with other community non-profits and for-profits on bettering the mental health of our community, getting individuals connected to resources, and providing education and programming.
+If you’re a community partner looking to connect, please reach out to Madelyn Rohde, Mental Health Educator at [email protected]

 Introducing our new pre-teen program, SHE.
 Formally known as “It’s a Girl Thing”.
 This program works to support the mental, emotional, social, and physical health of teens through education, skill-building, and discussion.
-This program runs from October-April on a bi-weekly basis and is cost free for any member or non-member of the Y. We will be expanding our program to reach both Washington and Ozaukee counties.
-If you have any questions related to our programs, please contact Katie Premke, Mental Health Manager at [email protected]
+This program runs from October-April on a bi-weekly basis and is cost-free for any member or non-member of the Y. We will be expanding our program to reach both Washington and Ozaukee counties.
+If you have any questions related to our programs, please contact Madelyn Rohde, Mental Health Educator at [email protected]